 Being a descendant of the Boston terrier, he may exhibit some level of bravery.
 He is also quite intelligent and responds well to training.
 It is recommended that you start training him as a pup and expose him to different environments as well.
 This will help get him socialized with other pets and children faster.

 A Pomston pup will grow to a height of 11 inches and weigh 14 pounds.
 He is very athletic and loves to dash around during playtime.
-Exercising him daily is important for his well-being.
+Exercising him daily is vital for his well-being.
 Being a low-shed dog, Pomston does not need frequent brushing.
 Once a week is enough for a short coat and twice a week for long coats.

 8) Maltipom = Maltese and Pomeranian Mix dogs